Use this category to post new feature requests for iNaturalist, and to vote for existing feature requests.

 The topic template that appears when you create a new request must be filled out or the request will not be approved.

 Only one feature request is allowed per topic.

 No more than one request per day and two or three requests per person per week, please.

 Take some time to describe not only your request, but why you believe it will improve iNaturalist.

 Cite specific locations or examples where the feature would apply.
 Screenshots are often helpful - see instructions at https://www.take-a-screenshot.org/

 Please use an action verb in the topic title.
 So rather than just “Extraterrestrial Observations” you should write “Allow Extraterrestrial Observations on iNaturalist”.

-In addition to the above, we are not currently accepting new Feature Requests related to:
+We are not currently accepting new feature requests related to:

 - Gamification features for iNaturalist, such as achievements, badges, and the like.
 The Seek by iNaturalist app does include those things, but we don’t plan to implement them on iNaturalist.

 - ID weighting, e.g. based on expertise